 Not limited to coins, it also produces bullion bars for investment purposes, coins for collectors (many of which are also classified as legal tender) and military medals.
 It is said that for every 100 coins produced in the world, 15 of them originate with the Royal Mint, and the further you go back in time, the greater this number.

 The main bullion coin produced by the British Royal Mint is the Silver Britannia, which is minted every year.
 This coin is often sold in gift packs and presentation boxes, with the price inflated by such additions.
 If you buy from a bullion dealer, you can likely get this coin for very close to spot price.
+The iconic Britannia is also available in gold.

 The Royal Mint also sells proof editions and presentation sets of all their standard coins.
 These are released every year and, in any given set, you will find a 1p, 2p, 5p, 10p, 20p, 50p and 1 pound sterling coin, all minted to high standard in pure silver.